Eyantra698Sumanto/avsdspamp_3v3_sky130/README.md

 sudo make
 sudo make install
 ```
-# Prelayout Simulation in eSim
+# Prelayout Simulation in eSim and Ngspice
 Refer following manual to know how to operate eSim:
 https://static.fossee.in/esim/manuals/eSim_Manual_2020_August.pdf